yuk1i/os-next-docs/docs/laben/xv6lab-baremetal.md

 ### Next Stage: OpenSBI

-In computing, **firmware** is a specific type of software that provides low-level control for a device’s hardware and can load additional software.
+In computers, **firmware** is a specific type of software that provides low-level control for a device’s hardware and can load further software.
 For complex software (like an operating system), firmware provides a standardized operating environment.
 For simpler devices, firmware may act as the complete operating system, handling all control, monitoring, and data manipulation functions.
 In x86-based systems, the firmware is **BIOS** or **UEFI**; in RISC-V-based systems, it is **OpenSBI**.
 OpenSBI runs in **M mode** because firmware requires direct hardware access.